makichiis/framework-engine/README.md

 # Framework
-Voxel Game Engine written in C. Runs on OpenGL.
+Voxel Game Engine written in C++.
+Runs on OpenGL.
 Still in super-alpha, pls be patient.

 # How run
 ```sh